 Perhaps the most fitting end to the story so far is that the original aim of the founding members was to preserve a red Wulfrunian, this being thwarted at the eleventh hour when THL 894 was towed away for scrap in 1971.
 By a remarkable twist of fate, a red Wulfrunian, WHL 970, number 970, had survived with its final operator, Crouch End Luxury Coaches in London, and had been recovered in 1982 and safely stored in the hope that one day it could be returned to the road.

-After many years of hard work, number 970 will be finally returned to public service to celebrate 50 Golden years and will be a fitting tribute to those 17 early pioneers of what is today a very successful Museum and Society.
+After many years of hard work, number 970 was finally returned to public service to celebrate 50 Golden years and is a fitting tribute to those 17 early pioneers of what is today a very successful Museum and Society.

 Finally, it is pleasing to note that two of the original founding members from 1971 are still active with the Museum, Mr Leo Pratt & Mr. Ken Aveyard, who must surely be amazed at the progress that has been made from that initial meeting on a cold November night in 1971.